Ask Krrish Contact Us

 6. Testing Apex Triggers

-To deploy Apex code to production, you must have unit tests with at least 75% code coverage.
-For triggers, this means writing comprehensive tests that simulate various DML scenarios and assert the expected behavior of your trigger logic.
-Good test classes cover positive scenarios, negative scenarios, and bulk data operations.
+To deploy Apex to production, you must have unit tests with at least 75% code coverage.
+Write tests covering positive scenarios, negative scenarios, and bulk data operations (200 records).

 @isTest